 Leaf area index is used to gauge the amount of photosynthesizing biomass.
 Making it a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
 It also helps with adjusting humidity and temperature control systems in greenhouses and growing facilities.

 On a global scale, LAI is used in climate models to learn about processes affecting the entire ecosystem and atmosphere such as radiation uptake, precipitation, and energy conversion.

 How is LAI measured?

-There are two approaches to measuring leaf area index, directly or indirectly.
+There are two approaches to measuring the leaf area index, directly or indirectly.

-Use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
-In crops, however, direct methods are widely applied post harvest.
+The use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
+In crops, however, direct methods are widely applied post-harvest.

 Indirect measurements of leaf area index are prone to inaccuracies and tend to slightly underestimate the true LAI.

 Why should LAI be measured in a greenhouse?